Our Ratings Tables show how Boston area hardware stores stack up for

 the package that you need to return an unsuitable corner brace, the store

-types of retailers, hardware stores must deal with individuals who seek
+types of retailers, hardware stores must deal with crooks who seek cash

-Despite these problems, we find that return practices at most hardware
+Despite these problems, return practices at most hardware stores are remarkably

 Our Ratings Tables show how surveyed consumers rated their stores for